hjiang895/Unfair-Queue/README.md

 Therefore, if you want to find the middle element, you can't always just divide the `int size` by an `int 2`.
 To figure out how to get the middle you want, you can experiment with using the `Math.floor()` and `Math.ceil()` methods in conjunction with casting to `double`.
 You can also experiment with adding 1 or 2 to the size before doing the integer division.
 It's up to you to find the solution you like best.
 I suggest googling and trying out different ideas in Java and on paper.

+### Removing the middle element: linked list
+You will need to traverse to the middle from one end of the unfair queue to remove the middle node.
+You might even want to have two pointers for traversing, though it's not strictly necessary.
+You should try to traverse as few nodes as possible, so which end you traverse from can change depending on which node you decide is the middle node.

+### Removing the middle element: circular array
+Removing from the middle will require some very fancy stuff in the array implementation!
+This will probably be the hardest part for many of you.
+You will have to figure out a clever way to find the middle when your tail or front has wrapped around.
+In addition, you will need shift some elements over when you remove an element in the middle.
+This will involve some thinking, so draw lots of pictures before you get started on the `removeMiddle()` method.

 ### Don't forget the special cases
 If your queue is empty, remember that `removeMiddle()` and `peekMiddle()` should either throw an exception or return null.
 If your queue has one element, `removeMiddle` and `peekMiddle` should return that one element, of course.
+There are other special cases, so think about these carefully!

 ### Testing your code `main()`